MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/send-chat-messages.md

 # Send chat messages in Dynamics 365 Remote Assist mobile

-With the text chat, technicians can send and receive chat messages on Dynamics 365 Remote Assist mobile from remote collaborators on Microsoft Teams.
+Technicians on Dynamics 365 Remote Assist mobile can send chat messages to remote collaborators on Microsoft Teams and receive chat messages from them.

-## Sending chat messages for technicians
+## Send a chat message (technicians)

-During a Dynamics 365 Remote Assist mobile call, technicians can send chat messages to experts through the text chat.

-1. Select the **Text Chat** icon.
+1. Select the **Text chat** icon.

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/send-chat-messages-1.jpg "Place Annotations")

-2. In the text chat, technicians can send and receive text messages from experts on Microsoft Teams.
+2. Use the keyboard to compose the message.
 Dynamics 365 Remote Assist mobile’s live video is not available while the technician is in the chat.

     ![Screenshot of Dynamics 365 Remote Assist mobile, showing the text chat window with a couple of messages as an example.](./media/chat_2.png "Send text")

-3. To exit out of the text chat, select the **Back** icon.
+3. To exit out of the text chat, select the **Back** button.

     ![Screenshot of Dynamics 365 Remote Assist mobile in the chat window, highlighting the arrow button that lets you exit the chat.](./media/chat_3.png "Exit chat")